 Reduce Oil Dependence Costs

-Nearly 40% of the oil we use is imported, costing us roughly $300 billion annually.
-Increased domestic oil production from shale formations and improved fuel economy standards have decreased oil imports over the past few years, but the U.S. Department of Energy projects that we will continue to rely on imports for 35% to 40% of our petroleum needs in the future.
+Around one-third of the oil we use is imported, costing our economy roughly $192 billion annually.
+Increased domestic oil production from shale formations and improved fuel economy standards have decreased oil imports over the past few years, but the U.S. Department of Energy projects that we will continue to rely on imports for 25% to 32% of our petroleum needs in the future.

 Oil price shocks and price manipulation by OPEC have cost our economy dearly—about $2 trillion from 2004 to 2008.